 Perennial borders work well in any outdoor space.
 They are especially lovely in cottage gardens where there are often elements of fences, gates, paths, walkways and walls.
 English gardens also lend themselves to perennial borders as there are sometimes raised garden beds and curved walkways as features defining that space.
 Even a moon garden can benefit from the right perennials planted as a border to highlight accents such as stepping stone pathways.

-A good perennial used as a flower border should be low-growing, bloom for a long time and have dynamic colour and texture.
+To sum up: a good perennial used as a flower border should be low-growing, bloom for a long time and have dynamic colour and texture.

 Here are four versatile perennials to consider as border flowers: